wmachanik/RainbowOF/README.md

 	- Woo
 	- Delivery sheet management
 	- Predications ?
-- Third Party manager / Repairs
+- Third Party manager / Repairs (was called repairs move to third party)
 - Reminder emails and notifications including
-	- Prediciton (do we store in a table or calculate?
+	- Prediction (do we store in a table or calculate?
 	- Mobile?
 - CSV Import (of the old data, but also support of the new stuff)
+- Fix menu to be more like blazorise
 - Security:
-	- google / ms single sign on
+	- Google / ms single sign on
 - Auto Creation of sample data and table
 - Move to Cloud database.

 Next Phase
 ----------
 - Open source the project?
+- Fix the import to fire tasks so that it imports n products at a time - so more async
 - Mobile app to allow orders and tracking
 - Sage / Accounting integration
 - Item Templates > creation of items based on templates